-German cities halt AstraZeneca vaccine for people under 60 due to clot worries
+Germany halts AstraZeneca vaccine for people under 60 because of clot worries

-BERLIN — Two of Germany’s largest cities halted Tuesday use of AstraZeneca’s coronavirus vaccine for people under 60 years old due to concerns that is causing rare but occasionally deadly blood clots.
+BERLIN – German Chancellor Angela Merkel on Tuesday said the country will halt the use of AstraZeneca’s coronavirus vaccine for people under 60 due to concerns that is causing rare but occasionally deadly blood clots.

-The moves by Berlin and Munich marked the latest action by authorities across Europe and elsewhere concerned over possible blood-clot links with the vaccine by AstraZeneca, which is also seeking approval for use in the United States.
+Merkel said the government “cannot ignore” a recommendation for such a move by the country’s vaccine committee and new data about blood clots developing after being vaccinated with the vaccine developed by the Swedish-British pharmaceutical giant AstraZeneca and the University of Oxford.

-Germany’s regulator, the Paul Ehrlich Institute, said it had recorded 31 cases of cerebral venous thrombosis, a rare kind of brain clot that can result in hemorrhaging, among 2.7 million people in the country that have received the vaccine developed by the Swedish-British pharmaceutical giant AstraZeneca and the University of Oxford.
-A total of nine people have died.
+Germany’s medical regulator, the Paul Ehrlich Institute, said earlier that it had recorded 31 cases of cerebral venous thrombosis, a rare kind of brain clot that can result in hemorrhaging, among 2.7 million people who have received the vaccine in the country.

+All were under age 63, and all but two were women.
+Nine people have died of the clots.

+“We all know that vaccination is the most important tool against the coronavirus,” said Merkel, but she said there were other options for younger people.

 AstraZeneca said that “patient safety remains the company’s highest priority” and that a causal relationship between the vaccine and blood clots had not been established by British and European regulators.

 “Regulatory authorities in the UK, European Union, the World Health Organization have concluded that the benefits of using our vaccine to protect people from this deadly virus significantly outweigh the risks across all adult age groups,” AstraZeneca said in its statement.
+Younger Germans will still be able to receive an AstraZeneca vaccine if they consult with a doctor and sign a waiver.

-The European Union’s medical overseer, the European Medicines Agency, had deemed the vaccine “safe and effective,” but did not rule out potential rare cases of blood clots.
+After an initial review this month, the European Union’s medical overseer, the European Medicines Agency, had deemed the vaccine “safe and effective,” but it said it is continuing to investigate a “possible link” between the vaccine and rare cases of particularly unusual blood clots.

-The EMA said that the risks outweighed the benefits, and added a blood clot warning to the product about two weeks ago.
-At the time, it said that 25 cases were being investigated among 20 million jabs across Europe.
+The EMA said that the risks outweighed the benefits, and it added a blood-clot warning to the product about two weeks ago.
+At the time, it said 25 cases were being investigated among 20 million vaccinations across Europe.

-Berlin health authorities cited an expected change in guidelines from German regulators.
-The southern city of Munich also said it would also pause using the vaccine for younger people as a precautionary measure “until the question of possible vaccination complications has been clarified.”
-Several smaller districts have also announced pauses.

-German Chancellor Angela Merkel and Health Minister Jens Spahn were expected to give further details later Tuesday after an urgent meeting with regional leaders.

-Germany had resumed vaccinations with AstraZeneca after an initial pause triggered by three initial deaths among those receiving the jab due to the clots.
+Germany had resumed vaccinations with AstraZeneca after the recommendations, having recorded three deaths before pausing.

 But there have been growing calls from parts of the medical community to reassess.
 Of particular concern has been the risk for younger women, who have made up the majority of the blood-clot cases in Germany.